-Warmer weather is here, and there are so many places for RVers to go.
+Warmer weather is here, and there are so many theme parks for RVers to visit.
 Nomads can finally come out of hibernation as temperatures rise and the sun starts showing its face again.
 Outdoor activities and trips can start being planned, and what is more classic and American than a good ol’ road trip to a theme park?
 Luckily, there are a variety of theme parks across the U.S. that feature RV campgrounds with full hook-ups.
 Now is your chance to combine camping AND roller coaster fun for the whole family!

 Silverwood Theme Park– Athol, Idaho